3+ Ways AI and Design intersect (and Designers can get involved with AI)

 As Artificial Intelligence(AI)/Machine Learning(ML) is finding its way into every industry and area of life, we can no longer afford to limit the development of these systems to the domain of engineering.
 As people are widely affected, both positively and negatively, we no longer get to excuse ourselves because it’s ‘too’ technical.

 You may ignore technological developments and continue your design practice as-is for now.
 But if you recognize the influence and responsibility we have as designers or are simply curious to learn what AI and design have to do with one another, you came to the right place.

 How do AI and design intersect?

 While still in its infancy, the intersection of AI/ML and design is beginning to take shape and establish itself as a field.
-As organizations are rapidly investing in AI/ML, the need for designers to create holistic human-centered systems is urgent.
-The other day I even came across the first job opening for “AI designer”, and then another one — so yes, I suppose it’s a real thing now.
+Universities form research groups and big tech expert teams committed to it.
+And as AI/ML is increasingly widespread, the need for designers to ensure the human(ity)-centeredness of these systems is urgent.
+The other day I even came across the first job opening for “AI designer”, and then another one — so yes, I guess it’s a real thing now.

-Right now, I’m noticing 3 ways designers are working with AI/ML:
+Right now, I’m observing 3 major opportunity spaces for designers to work with AI/ML:

 - design with AI (human-machine collaborations with creative output)

 - design for AI (integrating human-centered design practices into the AI dev process)